 Music was in both the bloodline and the spirit of Whitney Elizabeth Houston (1963-2012).
 The native of Newark, New Jersey called Cissy Houston of The Sweet Inspirations her mom, while Dionne Warwick and Dee Dee Warwick were her beloved cousins.
-Her godmother was none other than Aretha Franklin.
+Aretha Franklin was a close family friend and honorary aunt.
 Following in her mother’s footsteps, she began performing at Newark’s New Hope Baptist Church, singing in the gospel choir as a featured soloist, and began to make inroads in the music business as a background vocalist, again echoing the path of some of her most famous relatives.
 When Clive Davis saw the young, beautiful and effervescent Houston performing in New York City, he sensed that great things were in store.
 The mogul appeared alongside the singer for her debut on television’s The Merv Griffin Show in 1983; she was off and running.

 Over a career spanning nearly thirty years, Whitney Houston proved that there was nothing vocally she couldn’t do.
 Though an undisputed legend of pop, soul and R&B, she was at equally home on the dance floor, could do justice to Rodgers and Hammerstein (Cinderella) and Stephen Schwartz (the Academy Award-winning “When You Believe” from The Prince of Egypt), and even dabbled in hip-hop.
 2006’s “Family First” teamed Houston with Dionne and Cissy, and the key presence of family and faith was a source of strength in her often-troubled life.
 One can only hope that Houston also found solace in the number of young individuals whose styles she influenced and whose careers she inspired.